 Heaney also makes use of several poetic techniques in ‘The Harvest Bow’.
 These include alliteration, symbolism, enjambment, and simile.
 The first of these, alliteration, occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “smoke straight” in the fourth line of the third stanza and “deal dresser” in line three of the fifth stanza.

-Symbolism is when a poet uses objects, colours, sounds, or places to represent something else.
+Symbolism is when a poet uses objects, colors, sounds, or places to represent something else.
 In this case, the harvest bow is used as a symbol for sustained familial relationships and love, particularly that between a father and a son.
 It also touches on themes of tradition.
 A harvest bow is a decorative knot made from the wheat of a harvest.
 They are often twisted, braided, and then hung on the wall.

 A simile is a comparison between two unlike things that uses the words “like” or “as”.
 A poet uses this kind of figurative language to say that one thing is similar to another, not like metaphor, that it “is” another.
 There are a few examples within the text, such as in line four of the final stanza: “Like a drawn snare”.
 Here, the poet is comparing the hung bow to a “drawn snare” from which “corn” rather than an animal has slipped.